-How long has HTA been running?
-HTA started in 2005.
-Summer 2018 marks our 14th Anniversary!
+How long has Hearts to Art been running?
+Hearts to Art started in 2005.
+Summer 2019 marks our 15th Anniversary!

 When is camp?
-HTA holds two sessions over the summer at Roosevelt University (425 S Wabash) in Chicago.
+Hearts to Art holds two sessions over the summer at Roosevelt University (425 S Wabash) in Chicago.
 Each session runs for two weeks from 9AM – 4PM.

-Does HTA accept children experiencing non-parental loss, like a sibling or grandparent?
+Does Hearts to Art accept children experiencing non-parental loss, like a sibling or grandparent?
 Hearts to Art specializes in working with children experiencing the loss of a parent.
 Please explore our additional resources for other programs and camps that may be better suited to your child’s needs.

 How many campers will be accepted?
 Enrollment is limited to 45 campers per session.
 Campers will be grouped by age.
 Each session will offer age appropriate programming.

-What is achieved at HTA?
-Using several different areas of the performing arts, HTA encourages communication, fosters emotional growth, and provides the consolation of friendship and compassion.
+What is achieved at Hearts to Art?
+Using several different areas of the performing arts, Hearts to Art encourages communication, fosters emotional growth, and provides the consolation of friendship and compassion.
 Camp activities encourage team building, self-esteem, consciousness and problem solving.
-Through interaction with other children who have experienced a similar loss, campers understand that they are not alone in their situation.
+Through interaction with other children who have experienced a similar loss, campers understand that they are not alone.

 What are some camp activities?
 Hearts to Art is a performing arts camp, meaning that each day campers work in developing skills in acting, movement, improvisation, singing, and more through fun and exciting classes.
 Additionally, small group healing sessions and our guest speaker sessions provide campers the opportunity to share about their loss, if they so choose.
 Campers also rehearse and stage a final showcase performance for family and friends!
 Click here to view a sample schedule.